Skip navigation

 Will I need to do anything to prepare for the test?

-You don't need any special preparations for a TSH blood test.
+You may need to stop taking certain medicines before this test, so tell your provider about everything you take.
+But don't stop taking any medicines unless your provider tells you to.
 If your health care provider has ordered other blood tests, you may need to fast (not eat or drink) for several hours before the test.
-Your provider will let you know if there are any special instructions to follow.
+Your provider will let you know if there are any special instructions.

 Are there any risks to the test?